acidiclight/bitphoenix-website/site/content/contact/_index.md

 ---
 title: "Contact"
-logo: "/img/logo.svg"
+logo: "/img/logo.png"
 contact_entries:
+  - heading: Report a bug
+    text: "The best place to report a bug or issue with any of our games or utilities is to do so in the Issues tab of the relevant GitHub repository."
+  - heading: Chat with us
+    text: "Join our Discord server - you can chat with the entire community as well as the development team."
-  - heading: Location
+  - heading: Subreddit
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: "Join our Subreddit, r/bitphoenixsoftware, to post and see news about any of our games and also get in touch with us."
-  - heading: Working hours
+  - heading: Social media
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "If you're on Mastodon or Twitter, we have those too."
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+Want to get in touch with us about something?
+We'd love to hear what you have to say.
+There are several ways to contact us depending on what you intend to say or do.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class="f4 b lh-title mb2">How can I get in touch?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+You can also send us a good old email if you're old-fashioned like that.
+Either fill out the form below to send us an email, or email team@bitphoenixsoftware.com on your own.
+Failing that, you can reach Michael directly at theplexgate@gmail.com.